7db9a/dir-contract/README.md

 ## Caveats

+The workflow has loads of side-effects.
+You can break things very easily.

+#### Dev script

+It's not a 'real' command line tool, yet.
+Values and names are often hardcoded.
+At the very least, you can reference the commands as examples for one-off commands you many need.

+Please monitor the output when you run `dev.sh` commands.
+For example, it sleeps to wait for docker to do stuff and is full of side-effects.

+`dev.sh` arose of a need to eliminate repetitive commands, and often forgeting to do stuff, like unlocking a wallet.

+#### Naming conventions

-The package name of your Cargo.toml will become the prefix fo the wasm binaries.
+The package name of your Cargo.toml will become the prefix of the wasm binary's name.
 See dev.sh and see the related commmands.

+#### eosio_token contract

+A workspace member can't import eosio_token. eosio_token loads a dynamic library.
+It's declared as `cdylib` eosio_token's Cargo.toml.
+If `cdylib` is declared again in the workspace member's Cargo.toml, it just doesn't work.
+That said, I haven't investigated it too much.
+The `cdylib` is for compiling wasm binaries, to my understanding.
+As a result of all this, I reduplicate the `balance` functions in `eosio_token`.